 Smoked salmon candy is a delicacy that Alaskans take very seriously.
 We still dream about slowly biting into that first fleck of smoked salmon, perfectly seasoned and slathered in maple syrup.
 Our visiting anglers are always blown away by Lee’s “candy,” one of the best Alaska salmon recipes within 100 miles.

-Now that you have a taste of what Executive Chef Christopher Lee and his talented culinary team are serving here at Nushagak River Adventures Lodge, we hope that you give us a call at 1-877-876-NUSH (6874) to learn more about one of the premier Alaska salmon fishing lodges in Bristol Bay.
+Now that you have a taste of Executive Chef Christopher Lee’s smoked salmon candy and can see what his talented culinary team are serving here at Nushagak River Adventures Lodge, we hope that you give us a call at 1-877-876-NUSH (6874) to learn more about one of the premier Alaska salmon fishing lodges in Bristol Bay.
 Check out more recipes from Chef Chris plus these other great salmon recipes.